2021-2022 Piano Studio Policy

-Tuition: Tuition is $24.50 per one half hour lesson.
-Tuition is figured as a total school year term rate of $810.00 or $90.00 per month, due September through May.
+Tuition: Tuition is $25.64 per 30 minute lesson and $36.81 per 45 minute lesson.
+Tuition is figured as a total school year term rate of $846.00 or $94.00 per month for 30 minute lessons, and $1215.00 or $135.00 per month for 45 minute lessons, due September through May.
 Each monthly payment represents 1/9 of the total school year term tuition.
 Some calendar months will have more lessons than others.
 Monthly payments will stay the same, regardless of the number of lessons in a calendar month.
 Tuition is due at the first piano lesson of each month.
-A $10.00 late fee may apply if payment for tuition is not paid by the 10th day of each month.
+A $20.00 late fee may apply if payment for tuition is not paid by the 10th day of each month.
 Please make checks payable to Lisa Batten.

 Holidays: Lessons will be scheduled in agreement with Omaha Public, Millard, Bennington, Elkhorn, and Private Schools for major holidays only.
 We will not have lessons on the following dates: